-A guinea pig's idea of fun differs a lot from other pet's ideas of fun.
-Although you may come across balls and wheels in pet shops or online stores that say they are toys for guinea pigs, they are not.
-Guinea pigs think nibbling, burrowing and sometimes tossing things about is fun.
-But running around or climbing anything is not.
+A guinea pig's idea of fun differs a lot from some other pets' ideas of fun.
+Although you may come across balls and wheels in pet shops or online stores that claim to be for guinea pigs, they are not.
+Guinea pigs think nibbling, burrowing, and sometimes tossing things about is fun, but running and climbing are not their forte.

 If you can't remember what TO get, at least remember what NOT to get.
 Do not get hamster or ferret balls.
-The guinea pig will not know what to do and may easily suffocate.
-Also, do NOT get them any kind of wheel.
+The guinea pig will not know what to do with them and may suffocate.
+Also, don't get them any kind of wheel.
 They don't hate wheels, but they will never use them.
-However, they will stare at them and, very occasionally, use it as a butt-scratching device.
+They will stare at them, however, and may very occasionally use them as a butt-scratching device.

 Think "baby" when selecting a toy for a guinea pig—anything you give the piggy will eventually go in his or her mouth.
-This means no toys that are made of harmful metals, questionable paint (especially lead paint) and put together with any kind of staple or toxic glue.
+This means no toys that are made of harmful metals, questionable paint (especially lead paint), or put together with any kind of staple or toxic glue.
 Also, don't give them anything that you don't want them to chew.

 You don't have to spend a lot of money to amuse a guinea pig.
-This is one of the joys of keeping guinea pigs (or being kept by them—whatever the case may be!)
-Great toys for guinea pigs will mimic things they love to do—nibble and burrow.
+This is one of the joys of keeping guinea pigs (or being kept by them—whatever the case may be) Great toys for guinea pigs will mimic the things they love to do—nibble and burrow.
 These things include:

 - PVC pipes to hide in

-In the last few years, small bird and cat toys have been given to guinea pigs so they can but them around or toss them around.
+In the last few years, small bird and cat toys have been given to guinea pigs so they can toss them around.
 The hanging bird toys with bells and wooden chew sticks are reported to be safe enough to leave with a piggy, but I would remove the bell (unless it is too large to fit inside a guinea pig's mouth).

-Some recent publications like Bowtie Press' Guinea Pigs, (2005) lists plastic spoons as good guinea pig toys.
-Like small cat toys and some bird toys, they are also of plastic.
+Some recent publications like Bowtie Press' Guinea Pigs (2005) list plastic spoons as good guinea pig toys.
 Although plastic will usually pass through a guinea pig's digestive system, it is not the best thing for the guinea pig to eat, especially if there are sharp edges or if the plastic causes an intestinal blockage.